yedhukrishnan/onemdm-client/README.md

 * `HEARTBEAT_INTERVAL` - Interval at which the device sends heartbeat to the server to say that 'I am alive!'.
 Heartbeat interval value is given in seconds.
 * `BUGSNAG_API_KEY` - Bugsnag API key for sending error reports when it happens.
 To know more about Bugsnag, [see here](https://bugsnag.com/).
 * `SCRIPT_POLLING_INTERVAL` - Interval at which the client polls to the server to check if any new scripts are available for execution.
+* `ACCESS_TOKEN` - Server access token for authenticating API requests.
+When a user is registered, an access token is generated for that user.
+You can obtain your access token by going to the settings page after logging in.

 ### Installation and Running